justviliam/justviliam.github.io/_posts/2018-04-11-hardgainers.md

 You can pick whatever exercises you want.
 That is completely up to you.

 I was training this 3-4x week.
 And it worked like a charm.

+You can check out my gaining weight challenge right here: https://vili.am/skinny-body-to-beast-body-in-28-days/

+And here are the results of it, with pictures included: https://vili.am/gained-59-kg-28-days/

+Photos below were taken few months back.

 ![Selfie time](/images/zelfie.JPG){:class="img-responsive"}